No Account? Sign Up Here.

 As Wedge said, “These four guys really took the ball and ran with it.”

 The CTEBA follows the Legion model.
 Along with employing the same rules, such as wood bats and pitch counts, the state is grouped into divisions that roughly mirror Legion zones.

-Teams will play into August, with a playoff tournament to cap the season.
+The season started this past weekend and teams will play into August, with a playoff tournament to cap the season.

 The age brackets are the traditional ones for Legion ball — U19, U17 and U15 — with a new U14 loop added to the mix.

 In the CTEBA, players will wear masks whenever they’re not on the field.
 Benches and equipment will be sanitized before games.
-In Meriden and Wallingford, players will be spread out and seated in their own chairs when they come off the field.

 “Our kids are excited to be playing.
 For them, it’s a little bit back to normal,” said Chris Bishop, president of the Wallingford Cardinals, that town’s youth baseball umbrella organization.
 “Obviously, we still have restrictions on how we can do things, but at least it’s somewhat of a resemblance of normal.
 It’s definitely a different world, but not anything that is over the top at all.”